 Additional information may be obtained by calling the Engineering & Science Technology Department at 330-972-7051 or contacting Academic Advising Services.

 Please note: Listed credits for the Baccalaureate Degree are credits required after Associate Degree is completed.
-The information in these file(s) is current as of December 18, 2012.
-Contact Academic Advising Services for any updates.
+Contact CAST Academic Advising Services for any updates.